lbeverly/docs/setup/enrolling-a-client.md

 </div>{{% /terminal %}}

-This should open a web browser, allowing you to choose your Team and complete the client enrollment process.
+This should open a web browser, allowing you to choose your team and complete the client enrollment process.

 <img src="/docs/static/client-enrollment-approval.png" style="max-height: 621px;" />